PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
 The project is currently in active development, with a focus on implementing the core features and establishing the architectural foundation.
 The primary focus is on the onboarding feature, which is the first user interaction with the application.
 Currently, we are refining the UI components of the onboarding screens to match the Figma design and improve code maintainability.
+We're also enhancing the design system by implementing a robust color management approach for better consistency across the application.

 ## Recent Changes
 1. Set up the project structure following Clean Architecture principles